leonlinsx/minimal-mistakes/_posts/2020-06-10-machine-learning-post.md

 ### Machine learning magic

-We hear about machine learning (ML), deep learning, or artifical intelligence all the time now \[1\].
+We hear about machine learning (ML), deep learning, or artificial intelligence all the time now \[1\].

 From search interest: